thomas-darling/gulp-translate/readme.md

 }
 ```

-During a localized build, the plugin can then again process the annotated templates, again producing normal templates,
+During a _localized_ build, the plugin can then again process the annotated templates, again producing "clean" templates,
 but this time replacing the original content with the translated content provided in the JSON file.

 ```html